Tay-Young/Taylor-Analytics-Portfolio/README.md

-# Taylor-Analytics-Portfolio
+# Taylor Young - Analytics Portfolio

 Welcome!
-I'm a future BI/Financial Analyst with a foundation in accounting and a passion for turning numbers into insight.
-This space showcases my data projects as I grow my skills in Power BI, SQL, and Python.
+I'm Taylor Young, an aspiring Business Intelligence and Financial Analyst with a background in accounting and hands-on experience building interactive dashboards and reports.
+This space showcases my data projects as I grow my skills in BI tools, SQL, R, and Python.
+I also have experience with prompt engineering using Generative AI such as ChatGPT.

+This portfolio showcases projects developed using Power BI, Looker Studio, IBM Cognos, and Tableau.
+SQL, R

 ## 🔧 Tools & Skills
 - Power BI
+- Tableau
 - Looker
-- Cognos
+- IBM Cognos
 - DAX
 - SQL (in progress)
 - Excel (advanced)